 To a geezer like me who’s old enough to remember when MTV actually had music on their… ya know… music channel, it could be any number of those things.
-I say this as someone who spent his early teens consuming mass quantities of Hair Metal, whose main messages are all about fame, money and the rest.
+I say this as someone who spent his early teens consuming mass quantities of Hair Metal, whose main messages are all about fame, money and everything attached to them.

-Sure, it was pretty to look at like a Michael Bay explosion, and loud as fuck, and oh boy, is his guitar AWESOME, and wow Tommy Lee is a full blown maniac.
+Sure, it was pretty to look at like a Michael Bay explosion and loud AF, and oh boy, is his guitar AWESOME, and wow Tommy Lee is a full-blown maniac.
 But aside from that, could we draw a direct line from Little Richard to Kurt Cobain?
-Are we doing a service to the trail blazers by acknowledging their contemporaries?
+Are we doing a service to the trailblazers by acknowledging their contemporaries?

 Something… like …a rolling stone, perhaps?

 Robert Zimmerman knew this more than most.
 He was influenced by Little Richard when he was younger, but somewhere along the way, he knew that there was something else to it.
 He knew rock music wasn’t just three chords and a couple of dance steps.

 It wasn’t too long before he discovered the poetry of Dylan Thomas, and found a new music hero in Woody Guthrie, whom he would adopt as his mentor.
 Leaving his middle-class life behind in Duluth, Minnesota, he dropped out of college after one year, hitchhiked to New York City to meet his hero, who by this time was gravely ill.
 He settled into the Folk Scene in Greenwich Village that was beginning to blossom.
 He would have plenty of gigs.
 He started making a name for himself until he was discovered by John Hammond who would sign him with Columbia Records in 1962.
 At this point, he could have started his career under his own name, but instead, he chose to pay homage to the person who influenced him to go on this journey to begin with and changed his name to Bob Dylan.